mapbox/ecs-watchbot/readme.md

 - a cluster that Watchbot will run on
 - [an IAM role](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) that the [EC2s in the cluster can assume](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html)
 - a docker image representing your task, housed in [an ECR repository](http://docs.aws.amazon.com/AmazonECR/latest/userguide/Repositories.html) and tagged with a git sha or a git tag
-- a CloudFormation template defining any configuration Parameters and other resources that your service needs in order to function
+- a CloudFormation template defining any configuration Parameters, permissions, and other resources that your service needs in order to perform its processing.

 ## What Watchbot provides: